 All three have plans with calls and “unlimited” data for a few hundred baht per month.
 This is based on a certain amount of data at full speed and then it slows down once you use that up.

-You sign up to one of those plans by entering a code into your phone dialler, making sure you have enough credit.
+You sign up to one of those plans by dialling a shortcode, making sure you have enough credit.
 You can add credit at any 7 Eleven store.

 Rent a Bike/Scooter

 Important: Check your travel insurance – most will not cover you if you don’t have a motorbike license in your home country.
-Also, get an international driver’s permit before you leave to avoid getting fined at traffic stops.
+Also, get an international driver’s permit if you have a motorcycle license in your home country, to avoid getting fined at traffic checkpoints.

 There’s a number of bike rental places around the city, but two of the most popular ones are Mango Bikes and Bikky, and they’re both near the Nimmanhaemin Area.